10 Best Herbal Creams For Premenstrual Syndrome

 zingiber officinale cream

-Zingiber officinale, commonly known as ginger, has been traditionally used for its therapeutic properties, and recent studies suggest that ginger-based herbal creams may offer relief for symptoms of premenstrual syndrome (PMS).
+Zingiber officinale, commonly known as ginger, has been traditionally used for its medicinal properties, including its potential benefits for premenstrual syndrome (PMS).

 4. Urtica dioica